New York City Museums

 NYC Insider Ways to Visit the Guggenheim Museum

-1) Art After Dark – The Guggenheim hosts really cool after hours art events with a cash bar and music centered around a special exhibition or program.
-Once the general public has left for the day, usually after 9pm, the museum turns into one of the city’s hottest spots. $22 guests and general public (credit card only at the door).
+2) (Paused as of 2020) Art After Dark – The Guggenheim hosts really cool after hours art events with a cash bar and music centered around a special exhibition or program.
+Once the general public has left for the day, usually after 9pm, the museum turns into one of the city’s hottest spots.

 Back to Top of New York Museums